kevanchristmas/kevanchristmas.gitHub.io/_posts/2024-06-02-7b Art and Maths.md

 [D3.js](https://d3js.org/) for interactive and dynamic art pieces,provides a powerful JavaScript library that enables data-driven transformations often used for sophisticated artistic visualizations.

-However, Python is essential for data manipulation (using libraries like NumPy) and visualization (via Matplotlib) and as a gateway drug, I came across [Samila](https://www.samila.site/) -  most of my exploring has been there and I'm seeing how much I can stretch it.
+However, Python is essential for data manipulation (using libraries like NumPy) and visualization (via Matplotlib) and as a gateway drug, I came across [Samila](https://www.samila.site/) which generated the image above -  most of my exploring has been there and I'm seeing how much I can stretch it.

 ### The Transformer in the room...